-Once these lights have been adjusted properly, they’ll light up clean without dazzling other drivers, and that’s extremely important – it gives it more of a professional look also.
+Once these lights have been adjusted properly, they’ll light up clean without dazzling other drivers.
+And that’s extremely important – it gives it more of a professional look also.

 How can a manufacturer make a product, ship it to the USA, have it listed online and ship it to a customer for this price?
-And this isn’t a bad product, in fact quite the opposite.
+And this isn’t a bad product, in fact, quite the opposite.

-If I was looking for cheap fog lights to fit as an auxiliary lighting system to my truck, without doubt these would be on the list.
+If I was looking for cheap fog lights to fit as an auxiliary lighting system to my truck, without a doubt these would be on the list.

-These are more spot lights rather than fog lamps (giving a direct beam rather than an overall glow), so they’ve been designed for light rather than legality.
-The large lamps give out decent lighting – 55W bulbs are fitted, and thanks to the concentrated pattern, they illuminate exactly where they’re focused.
+These are more spotlights rather than fog lamps (giving a direct beam rather than an overall glow), so they’ve been designed for light rather than legality.
+The large lamps give out decent lighting.
+The 55W bulbs are fitted.
+Due to the concentrated pattern, they illuminate exactly where they’re focused.

 With a maximum of 50W, these light bulbs throw out some huge lighting – around 2,600 lumens in total, thanks to the ten 5W high power LEDs fitted to each bulb.
 They give off a 6,000k color which is classed as xenon white, and they’d match your headlights if they’ve been upgraded to LED or xenon lighting.

 Despite 50W of lighting, the operate at just 10W, they should be safe on pretty much any vehicle without needing to upgrade the wiring or start fitting protective circuits and relays.
-JDM offer these in a wide variety of fitment, so you’re bound to be able to find one that fits your car.
+JDM offer these in a wide variety of sizes, so you’re bound to be able to find one that fits your car.

-They’re quite … chunky … in design, measuring up at around 1.5 inches long and nearly 3/4" in diameter, but they should still fit in most regular lamp units.
-The beauty is that they don’t get too hot, so you needn’t worry about heat distortion or damage to the lens.
+They’re quite chunky in design, measuring up at around 1.5 inches long and nearly 3/4″ in diameter.
+But, they should still fit in most regular lamp units.
+The beauty is that they don’t get too hot.
+So, you needn’t worry about heat distortion or damage to the lens.

-Sensibly priced, good level of lighting, and a one year warranty – definitely a contender for the best fog light bulb.
+Sensibly priced, a good level of lighting, and a one year warranty – definitely a contender for the best fog light bulb.

 For the money, and the design styling with aluminum alone, these bulbs offer great value for money.
 Definitely my choice for replacement fog light bulbs.